City Center Partnership

 Open Space & Tactical Urbanism Plan

 The Open Space & Tactical Urbanism Plan is an initiative of the City Center Partnership and seeks to assess the attributes of your City Center public spaces and seek appropriate programing for those spaces.
 The goal is to activate the public realm and enhance the vibrancy of our City Center.
-The development of this plan is currently in progress.
+This plan is currently in development.